bloomcu/laravel-tags/README.md

 ## Tags Package

 Simple model tagging for Laravel.
+Includes a Tag model and migrations.
+Includes a trait for adding tagging capability to your model.
+Includes scopes for querying your models based on tags.

 ## Install